-Kalamazoo public schools board approves new weapons policy
+Kalamazoo Public Schools board approves new weapons policy

 KALAMAZOO, Mich.
-(AP) — The Kalamazoo school board has approved the banning of students, staff and visitors from possessing, storing or using a weapon on district property.
+(AP) – The Kalamazoo Public Schools board has approved the banning of students, staff and visitors from possessing, storing or using a weapon on district property.

 With Thursday’s vote, the district empowers the superintendent to turn in to law enforcement any person violating the weapons ban policy.